Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale

-The four different models studied in this work are as follows.\\ ({\em1.}) {\bf 2D BMLJ:} Binary Mixture (65:35) of Lennard-Jones particles is a well-studied model glass forming system \cite{2009BruningJPCM}, whose mechanical properties are well characterised.
-Two different system size were considered, N=10K and 125K, at a reduced density $\rho=1.2$.
-The scales of A-A interactions within the model provide the units for length ($a$), energy ($\epsilon$).\\ ({\em2.}) {\bf 3D Soft-rep:} A system of 10\% polydisperse soft spheres interacting via the WCA potential \cite{vasisht2020computational}, is a typical colloidal model in 3D.
-At a volume fraction of $\phi=0.7$, system size of N=1K, 5K, 10K and 100K considered. the particle has an average diameter of $a$ (unit length), mass $m$ (unit mass), and energy $\epsilon$ (unit mass).\\ ({\em3.}) {\bf 3D SiO$_2$:} Most common molecular glass is modeled using the VSP modified BKS potential of 1:2 binary mixture of silicon and oxygen atoms \cite{2004VoivodPRE}.
+The four different models studied in this work are as follows.
+(1.) {\bf 2D BMLJ:} Binary Mixture (65:35) of Lennard-Jones particles is a common glass forming material \cite{2009BruningJPCM}.
+The interactions smoothly goes to zero at the large distance.
+Two different system size were considered, N=10K and 125K at a reduced density $\rho=1.2$.
+(2.) {\bf 3D Soft-rep:} A system of 10\% polydisperse soft spheres interacting via the WCA potential \cite{vasisht2020computational}, is a typical colloidal model in 3D.
+At a volume fraction of $\phi=0.7$, system size of N=1K, 5K, 10K and 100K considered.
+(3.) {\bf 3D SiO$_2$:} Most common molecular glass is modeled using the VSP modified BKS potential of 1:2 binary mixture of silicon and oxygen atoms \cite{2004VoivodPRE}.
 System sizes of $N=13824, 46656$ particles at a density of $\rho=2.8\, gm/cm^3$ are considered.
-In this model unit length is $a_{Si-O}$, unit energy $\epsilon_{Si-O}$ and unit mass $m_{Si}$.\\ ({\em4.}) {\bf 3D Metallic Glass:} A metallic glass system $Cu_{64.5}Zr_{35.5}$ alloy using the embedded atom model (EAM) \cite{mendelev2019development}.
+(4.) {\bf 3D Metallic Glass:} A metallic glass system $Cu_{64.5}Zr_{35.5}$ alloy using the embedded atom model (EAM) \cite{mendelev2019development}.
 System sizes $N=50000, 100000$ particles are considered at zero pressure.
-The units of length, mass, and energy are expressed in angstroms, grams/mole, and electron volts (eV), respectively.
-The lengths are scaled in terms of the diameter of Cu (2.56 angstroms).